mikeroswell/ratioScales/pkgdown/index.md

 <p class="caption">caption explaining the reference lines</p>
 </div>

-This preserves the true ratio-based differences on the visual plot, but the values on the guide do not correspond simply to ratio differences (and are not symmetric, see plot).
+This preserves the true ratio-based differences on the visual plot, but the values on the guide (round number percents) do not correspond simply to ratio differences (and are not symmetric, see plot).

 ### centiNels

 <metatext>
 We can also make a plot that will often be very similar to the percDiff plot, but which uses numbers that are better for quantitative analysis.
 </metatext>

 <!-- some COMMENTS here to keep track of